Skip to main content

 • Measurements are in dp/sp.

-• Assets are available as 5 PNGs (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi) and SVGs.
+• Assets are available in regular and optimized formats, as PNGs, JPGs, or WebP in mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi scales, and as SVGs.

-• When you first export assets into the res directory of your project, assets are placed in the appropriate directories.
+• When you first export assets into the res directory of your project, they are placed in the appropriate directories.
 Next time you export another asset, you can simply select the project.

-☝️ Since resources are generated during the export process, it's sadly not possible to change the styleguide type after it's been selected.
-If you need to change a styleguide type, you will need to create a brand new styleguide.
+☝️ Since resources are generated during the export process, it's sadly not possible to change the styleguide type after it's selected.
+If you need to change a styleguide type, you'll need to create a brand-new styleguide.

 Related articles